-1.13 Full-time enrolments by International student status and Gender gender, 1995, 2005, 2015
+1.13 Full-time enrolments by International student status and Gender

 The increasing inclusion of international students has not increased the percentage of females enrolled full-time in Master's or doctoral programs in Canada.
 The percent female is consistently lower among international graduate students than among other full-time graduate enrolments.